jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-10-interpretator.md

 took 481.583µs
 ```

 Yeah, that's pretty cool.
 And it's actually still *well* under the ~16.67ms you need to be able to render a frame in to get 60fps.
-Granted, it's not *doing* anything and without any branching, it's not really capable of doing anything interesting (read: {{<wikipedia "Turing complete">}}).
+Granted, it's not *doing* anything and without any branching, it's not really capable of doing anything interesting (read: [[wiki:Turing complete]]()).
 But it's a start!
 I'm curious if a later day will go there.

 In any case, onward!